Cyber AssessValydex™by iFeelTech

 3. Enhanced Social Engineering Through AI

 AI tools enable more sophisticated social engineering attacks.
-Attackers can now create convincing deepfake audio and video content, personalized phishing emails, and automated spear-phishing campaigns that target employees with unprecedented accuracy.
+Attackers can create convincing deepfake audio and video content, personalized phishing emails, and automated spear-phishing campaigns with greater speed and personalization than manual methods allow.

 Emerging AI-Enhanced Threats: